martinvonz/jj/docs/contributing.md

 As you edit the `md` files, the website should be rebuilt and reloaded in your browser automatically, unless build errors occur.

-You should occasionally check the terminal from which you ran `mkdocs serve` for any build errors or warnings.
+You should occasionally check the terminal from which you ran `uv run mkdocs serve` for any build errors or warnings.
 Warnings about `"GET /versions.json HTTP/1.1" code 404` are expected and harmless.